Allyooop/muskox/method.md

 # remove coffescript gem from project
 gem 'coffee-rails', '~> 4.0.0'
 ```
-Everything you update your gemfile for your Rails project you should run bundle install.
+Everytime you update your gemfile for your Rails project you should run bundle install.
 From the project directory run:

 ```bash
 bundle install